oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCapture.md

 ```

 If you need to remind yourself of the ingress controller IP address
-- In the cloud shell type :
+- In the OCI Cloud Shell type :
   - `kubectl get services -n ingress-nginx`

 ```